Altai Mountains: Geology

 The Siberian Altai represents the northernmost region affected by the tectonic collision of India into Asia.
-Massive fault systems run through the area, including the Kurai fault zone and the recently identified Tashanta fault zone.
+Extensive fault systems run through the area, including the Kurai fault zone and the recently identified Tashanta fault zone.
 These fault systems are typically thrusts or right lateral strike-slip faults, some of which are tectonically active.
 Rock types in the mountains are typically granites and metamorphic schists, and some are highly sheared near to fault zones.

-Geologist Victor R. Baker "has discovered past cataclysmic floods in the Altai Mountains of Siberia" from "an even larger glacial lake" than Lake Missoula, which was once thought to have been "the largest ice-dammed lake in the world."
+Geologist Victor R. Baker "has discovered past cataclysmic floods in the Altai Mountains of Siberia" from "an even larger glacial lake" than Lake Missoula, which was once thought to have been "the largest ice-dammed lake in the world".

 Seismic activity

-Although earthquakes are generally rare occurrences, on 27 September 2003 a very large earthquake measuring MW 7.3 occurred in the Chuya Basin area to the south of the Altai region.
+Although earthquakes are generally rare occurrences, on September 27, 2003, a large earthquake measuring MW 7.3 occurred in the Chuya Basin area to the south of the Altai region.
 This earthquake and its aftershocks devastated much of the region, causing $10.6 million in damage (USGS) and wiping out the village of Beltir.